fatmayassin2001-star/Fatma-lab-notebook/_posts/2026-06-22-Microcystis-qPCR-Analysis.md

 ![alt text](../images/image-1.png)

 ## 💡 Final Conclusion
-The quantitative analysis demonstrates that the inhibitor is highly specific, generating a divergent regulatory response rather than a systemic cellular shutdown.
-It successfully represses targeted developmental genes (such as *pitx* and *sm50*) while simultaneously triggering a distinct stress or compensatory response in the *NGN* and *soxC* pathways.
+The relative quantification analysis suggests that the inhibitor produces a selective transcriptional response rather than a global cellular shutdown.
+It successfully represses targeted developmental genes (such as pitx and sm50) while simultaneously triggering a distinct stress or compensatory response in the NGN and soxC pathways.